-I qualified as a teacher in 1997 and have spent the last 20 years working in a number of different primary schools in Coventry and Warwickshire.
-During this time, I have taught in every year group across the primary range and have held a variety of senior leadership and management positions including Subject Coordinator roles, Key Stage Leader roles and Deputy Headships.
+I qualified from Warwick University as a teacher in 1997 and have worked in a number of different primary schools in Coventry and Warwickshire both in the state sector and in the independent sector.
+During this time, I have taught and managed in every year group across the primary range and have held a variety of senior leadership and management positions including Subject Co-ordinator roles, Key Stage Leader roles and Deputy Headships.